 - A rider under any of the certificates listed above; or

 - Have an in-force Foresters Social Fraternal Membership.

-For the purpose of determining eligibility, a “certificate” includes a policy or annuity issued by Foresters Life Insurance Company on or after April 2, 2008, except that it does not include Foresters Life funeral annuity certificates or creditors’ group insurance certificates.
+For the purpose of determining eligibility for the Competitive Scholarship Program, a "certificate" includes a policy or annuity issued by The Independent Order of Foresters, or a certificate, policy or annuity issued by Foresters Life Insurance Company on or after April 2, 2008, except that it does not include Foresters Life funeral annuity certificates or creditors' group insurance certificates.

 Does my Foresters membership need to be in-force in order to be eligible for a Foresters Competitive Scholarship?